Becky139/Battleship/README.md

         - A consistent theme, and game play.
 - Functionality Requirements:
     - The user will be able to:
-        - Enter co-ordanites using numbers and letters.
+        - Enter co-ordinates using numbers and letters.
         - Replay the game.
         - End the program at the end of the game.

 #### Structure
 The project will be deployed to a Heroku terminal.
 There will be no styling aside from the image of Funny Bones built using special characters within the terminal.

 #### Skeleton
 A flowchart was created to show the logic the functions would follow.